-Check that doors and hinges are not damaged and that they open, close, and latch properly from the outside, if equipped.
+Check that doors and hinges are not damaged and that they open, close, and latch properly.

-Ties, straps, chains, and binders must also be secure.

-If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation.

-Lift must be fully retracted and latched securely.
+- Ties, straps, chains, and binders must also be secure. - If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation. - Lift must be fully retracted and latched securely.